clicknium/clicknium-docs/doc/api/python/exceptions/notsupportedoperationerror.md

 - extends: [NotSupportedError](./doc/api/python/exceptions/notsupportederror.md)

-**NotSupportedOperationError is raised when an invoked method, its automation technology or operation is not supported for the target. ex: can not set text for an image uielement.**
+**NotSupportedOperationError is raised when an invoked method whose automation technology or operation is not supported for the target.
+Eg: can not set text for an image UiElement.**

 ## Constructor<!-- {docsify-ignore} -->
 - [message](#message)